 On the same breath opt out of the coffee or tea.

-Opt for bottled water instead — they board plenty of these bottles on board.
+Opt for bottled water instead — they store plenty of these bottles on board.
 Choose canned or bottled drinks instead to stay on the safe side.

 2| Sleep during takeoff or landing

-During the plane’s ascent or descent, the air pressure around you changes faster than the air inside your ears.
-They say all you need to do to equalize the pressure is to yawn or chew something.
+During the plane’s ascent and descent, the air pressure around you changes faster than the air inside your ears.
+They say that all you need to do to equalize the pressure is to yawn or chew on something.

 Accidentally falling asleep through the pressure change might make it harder to equalize the pressure, harder on your ears and discomfort if you’re prone to that sort of thing.

 Hold off on the sleep until your ears pop yo!